chateaudelucy/easy-photo-album/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easy Photo album is a plugin that makes it easy for you to create and manage photo albums.
+Easy Photo Album is a plugin that makes it easy for you to create and manage photo albums.

 == Description ==